HintCodeText/icse2025_hints-help/README.md

 <img src="figures/h1_v_h2_analysis.png" width="500" alt="Investigating the relationship between self-reported programming expierence scores, and average performance on Q2-Q4.">

 We conducted a preliminary investigation by analyzing participants divided into three groups based on self-reported programming proficiency: low, medium, and high experience.
 Our findings reveal that participants across all experience levels performed better with text-based representations than with Python.
-This effect was significant for those with low and medium programming experience (p-value: 0.013 and 0.035, respectively).
+This effect was significant for those with low programming experience (p-value: 0.021, effect-size: 0.452, difference of means: 0.08).

-### Quantitative Questions Examples
+### Stimuli Details

+We present all the problem examples for each algorithmic task in the directory `stimuli/`.
+Specifically, for all examples, we provide: the problem description, quantitative question-answer pairs (Q&A1, Q&A2, Q&A3, Q&A4), the Python program representation, the text-based program representation, and the three distinct hint conditions.
+The directory is organized into subdirectories: `python_data`, `text_data`, `explanation_data`, and `quantitative_data`.
+Each subdirectory contains folders for specific algorithmic tasks, housing the corresponding stimuli (e.g., Python data, text data, explanation data) for all problems related to those tasks.

-Here, we present questions along with the answer choices for the "Palindrome String" algorithmic task illustrated in Figure 1 of the main paper.
+Below, we present questions along with the answer choices for the "Palindrome String" algorithmic task illustrated in Figure 1 of the main paper.

 Q1.
 Select the expected output of a correct algorithm for the following test case: racecar
 ```gray